 All humans are

 These differences, which may be inherited or result in the interaction between a person’s genes and the environment, can also explain why some people develop certain diseases and others do not.

-A geneticist is a person who studies genes and how they can be targeted to improve aspects of life.
-Genetic engineering can provide a range of benefits for people, for example, increasing the productivity of food plants or preventing diseases in humans.
+A geneticist is a person who studies genes and how to target them to improve aspects of life.
+Genetic engineering can provide a range of benefits for people, including preventing diseases in humans.

-A gene consists of a long combination of four different nucleotide bases, or chemicals.
+A gene consists of a long combination of four different nucleotide bases, which are the basic building blocks of DNA.
 There are many possible combinations.

 - A (adenine)

 The sequence of these bases determines what instructions exist in a strand of DNA.
 For example, the sequence ATCGTT

 Genes affect hundreds of internal and external factors, such as whether a person will get a particular eye color or what diseases they may develop.